enblacar/SCpubr/README.md

 devtools::install_github("enblacar/SCpubr", ref = "v1.0.0-dev-stable")
 ```

-By default, dependencies should not be installed.
+By default, dependencies are not installed.
 In order to access all functions in the package, the following
 packages should also be installed:

 ```r